Visit the TrainWeb.org Fan Page on Facebook!

 Heisler 91 at Elbe.

-Runby # 4.
-We all reboarded and headed towards Tacoma with my new mileage of this trip starting.
-When they made Alder Lake the tracks had to be relocated on a new 1% grade to New Reliance so I knew the 91 would be working hard again.
+The Photo Runby 4 was the train running through the yard at Elbe.
+We all reboarded and the train headed towards Tacoma, starting my new mileage for this trip.
+When Alder Lake was made, the tracks had to be relocated on a new 1% grade to New Reliance, so I knew the Heisler 91 would be working hard again.

 Alder Lake.
 We climbed the grade to New Reliance.